 If you have a gain from the sale of your main home, you may be able to exclude up to $250,000 of the gain from your income ($500,000 on a joint return).
 To claim the exclusion, you must meet the ownership and use tests.
 This means that during the 5-year period ending on the date of the sale, you must have:

-Also, to qualify for the exclusion, neither you nor your spouse can have excluded a gain from the sale of another home during the 2-year period ending on the date of the sale.
-Per the IRS Schedule D instructions, if you sold or exchanged your main home, do not report it on your tax return unless your gain exceeds your exclusion amount.
+Also, to qualify for the exclusion, neither you nor your spouse can have excluded a gain from the sale of another home during the two-year period ending on the date of the sale.
+Per IRS Instructions for Schedule D, if you sold or exchanged your main home, do not report it on your tax return unless your gain exceeds your exclusion amount.

-Any gain not excluded is taxable and reported on Form 8949 and Schedule D (Form 1040).
+Any gain not excluded is taxable and reported on Form 8949 Sales and Other Dispositions of Capital Assets and Schedule D (Form 1040) Capital Gains and Losses.
 Do not report the sale of your main home on your tax return unless you have a gain and at least part of it is taxable.
 You cannot deduct a loss from the sale of your main home.
 Refer to IRS Publication 523 Selling Your Home for additional information on the sale of your home.